 Remedial Transportation Services, Inc. Error!
-Re ET19-0451
+Re eference source not found.
+ET19-0451

 ☐ Certification Standards

 0-24 PL Hours per-trainee

-ning: orers
+Occupations Receiving PL Train Heavy Equipment Operators, Lab •

-The PL instructor must be dedicated to
+The PL instructor must be dedicated to training, at a ratio of 1:1

-Training Infrastructure & Administr Project Oversight: rative Plan
+Training Infrastructure & Administ Project Oversight: rative Plan

 The Company has developed a compre approval.
-The Human Resources Managemental Health and Safety Management ger will be overseeing the project wit th assistance from the
+The Human Resources Mana Environmental Health and Safety Mana ager will be overseeing the project wi th assistance from the

 Trainers: • Continuous Improvement,

+by vendor.
+To be betermined.

 Administration:

-The Environmental Health and S Lead will oversee the administra Safety Manager and the Environmentation of this project. ntal Health and Safety
+The Environmental Health and Lead will oversee the administr Safety Manager and the Environme ation of this project. ntal Health and Safety

+☑ In-house

 ☐ Subcontractor

 RECOMMENDATION

-Staff recommends approval of this propo sal and modifications.
+Staff recommends approval of this propo osal and modifications.